Solar-Devs/uptinio-server-agent/README.md

 * `send-interval-sec`: The send interval in seconds.
 Default is `60 seconds (1 minute)`
 * `metrics-path`: The path where json metrics are stored before being sent.
 The default directory depends on the operating system, see `MetricsPath` inside `config.go`.
 Example value: `/home/johndoe/.local/share/metrics.json`
 * `log-path`: The path where logs will be stored.
 The default directory depends on the operating system, see `LogPath` inside `config.go`.
+* `max-log-size-mb`: The maximum size of the log file in megabytes.
+It will retain only the most recent logs.
+Default is set to `10` megabytes.
 * `config-path`: The path where the yaml configuration file is generated.
 The default directory depends on the operating system, use `./agent --get-default-config-path` to get the default value for your OS.
 Example value: `/home/johndoe/.local/share/config.yaml`

 Depending on the value of `$CONFIG_PATH`, you might need to run the command with elevated privileges (`sudo`), particularly if the config file needs to be written to a protected directory like `/etc/`.